FRYSTAT HUNTING CASTLE

 In 1574, the French King Henry III stayed at the Fryštát Town Hall Inn

-The courtyard is part of the extended part of the Town Hall, which was the seat of the princely Castle Brewery founded by the Silesian Duke Boleslav II.
-Piast from 1447.
-From the courtyard, you can see how the original Town Hall tower, which was adjacent to the rear wing of the Town Hall from 1505 to 1564, has been lowered.
-In the basement of the extended part of the Town Hall there is a well from which water was pumped for brewing beer and distributed through underground corridors to the 80 to 90 licensed breweries.
-After 1504, the seat of the Duke's brewery was moved to Brewery street and an inn, or medieval hotel, was built in the building of the extended part of the Town Hall, where knights, merchants and other visitors to Fryštát were accommodated.
-There is still a restaurant on the ground floor, which continues the tradition of this inn, and the offices of the Town Hall are located on the floor where the hotel rooms were.
-Visit this medieval inn for lunch and while you feast, learn the story of the French king who also dined and stayed here.
+The courtyard is part of the extended part of the Town Hall, which was the seat of the princely Castle Brewery founded by Casimir's father, Silesian Duke Boleslav II.
+Piast, since 1447.
+From the courtyard, you can see how the original town hall tower, which was adjacent to the rear wing of the Town Hall in the years 1505 - 1564, has been lowered.
+In the basement of the extended part of the Town Hall there is a well from which water was pumped for brewing beer and distributed through underground corridors to the houses with the right to brew beer, of which there were 80 to 90 in Fryštát.
+After 1504, the seat of the princely brewery was moved to Brewery Alley and an inn, or medieval hotel, was built in the building of the extended part of the Town Hall, where knights and other visitors to Fryštát stayed.
+There is still a restaurant on the ground floor, continuing the tradition of this inn, and the floor where the hotel rooms were located houses the Town Hall offices.
+Visit this medieval inn for lunch and while you feast, learn about the story of the French king Henry III of Valois, who also feasted and stayed here.

 The French king and his retinue flee from Kraków to Fryštát